nestybox/sysbox/README.md

 Sysbox was originally developed by Nestybox.
 As [Nestybox is now part of Docker][docker-acquisition], Docker is the main sponsor of the Sysbox project.

-However, Sysbox is a community open-source project and it's **not officially supported by Docker** (i.e., Docker subscriptions do not include Sysbox support).
+Having said this, Sysbox is a community open-source project and it's **not officially supported by Docker** (i.e., Docker subscriptions do not include Sysbox support).
+Support is provided on a **best effort basis** via this Github repo or via the [Sysbox Slack Workspace][slack].

 We encourage participation from the community to help evolve and improve Sysbox, with the goal of increasing the use cases and benefits it enables.
 External